kurron/jvm-development-environment/README.md

 you probably don't have to worry about this scenario any longer.

 One of the first steps is to update the APT repositories via `apt-get update` which every once in a while can fail.
-What appears to happen in those cases is that the Ubuntu GUI has already acquired the lock and is running the update on its own.
+What appears to happen in those cases is that the desktop has already acquired the lock and is running the update on its own.
 The solution is to wait a bit and then reset the environment so that provisioning can continue.
 This issue will manifest in "Ansible is not installed" errors.